Smokyish/tl-docs/docs/foundation/trademarks.md

 ## 5. Rules that Apply to Trademarks In General

 The owner of a trademark in the EU, for example, is entitled to prevent all third parties not having their consent from using in the course of trade, in relation to goods or services, any sign where, for example, the sign is identical with, or similar to, the trademark and is used in relation to goods or services which are identical with, or similar to, the goods or services for which the EU trademark is registered, if there exists a _likelihood of confusion_ on the part of the public; the likelihood of confusion includes the likelihood of association between the sign and the trademark.

-The following, in particular, may be prohibited:
+!!! warning "The following, in particular, may be prohibited"

     - affixing the sign to the goods or the packaging of those goods;
     - offering the goods, putting them on the market, or stocking them for those purposes under the sign, or offering or supplying services thereunder;
     - importing or exporting the goods under the sign;
     - using the sign as a trade or company name or part of a trade or company name;
     - using the sign on business papers and in advertising;
     - using the sign on comparative advertising in a manner that is contrary to Directive 2006/114/EC.

 ## 6. Fair Use